 The nation faces a desperate housing crisis.
-We need to build at least 300,000 homes per year – and of that at least 100,000 good quality social rented homes – as we are not building enough homes to meet demand.
+We need to build at least 340,000 homes per year – and of that at least 100,000 good quality social rented homes – as we are not building enough homes to meet demand.

-The acute shortage of housing – particularly social and affordable housing – has led to spiralling rents and house prices across the nation causing an affordability crisis – especially for young people and families on low to middle incomes who struggle to afford to rent or buy a decent home.
-As a result there is an increase in overcrowding, evictions, rent arrears and homelessness are all on the rise.
+The acute shortage of housing, particularly social and genuinely affordable housing, has led to spiralling rents and house prices across the nation causing an affordability crisis – especially for young people and families on low to middle incomes who struggle to afford to rent or buy a decent home.
+As a result overcrowding, evictions, rent arrears and homelessness are all on the rise.

-UNISON is calling on the government to address the housing crisis by taking urgent action to invest in a national house building programme to increase the supply of all types of housing, particularly social and affordable housing provided by councils and housing associations, as well as action to improve the affordability, accessibility, security, safety and standards of housing across all sectors.
+UNISON is calling on the government to address the housing crisis by taking urgent action to invest in a national house building programme to increase the supply of all types of housing, particularly social rented homes provided by councils and housing associations, as well as action to improve the affordability, accessibility, security, safety and standards of housing across all sectors.

 On this page:

-The union is concerned about the housing crisis the nation faces.
+UNISON is deeply concerned with the housing crisis which has been evident over several years.
 We are particularly worried about the dramatic reduction in the supply of social and genuinely affordable housing through policies such as the Right to Buy; the 1.1m households on social housing waiting lists; the impact of austerity and government funding cuts on housing services and jobs; the lack of effective regulation in the private rented sector; the high costs of renting and homeownership; the poor quality of some homes in both the social and private rented sectors and how this affects the well-being of tenants; and the effects of housing benefit cuts on vulnerable people who struggle to meet their housing costs.

 Our housing campaign aims to: